The Japanese Wife

-The Japanese Wife is a 2010 Indian-Japanese romantic drama film directed by Bengali filmmaker Aparna Sen. It stars Rahul Bose, Raima Sen and Moushumi Chatterjee, and Japanese actress Chigusa Takaku in the title role.
+The Japanese Wife is a 2010 Indian romantic drama film written and directed by Bengali filmmaker Aparna Sen. It stars Rahul Bose, Raima Sen and Moushumi Chatterjee, and Japanese actress Chigusa Takaku in the title role.
 It is in English, Bengali and Japanese.

 The film was originally scheduled for release in October 2008, but the release was delayed until 9 April 2010.

 The story revolves around a young Bengali village school teacher (Rahul Bose) marrying his Japanese pen friend (Chigusa Takaku) over letters and remaining true and loyal to her throughout his life, while actually never meeting her.

 Plot

-Snehamoy Chatterjee (Rahul Bose) and Miyage (Chigusa Takaku) are pen pal friends who develop a deep and emotional relationship.
-Eventually, the pair exchange wedding vows through letters.
+Snehamoy Chatterjee (Rahul Bose) and Miyage (Chigusa Takaku) are pen pals who develop a deep and emotional relationship.
+Eventually, the pair exchanges wedding vows through letters.
 Seventeen years pass but they never meet, yet the bond of marriage is strong between them.
-This unusual relationship is tested when a young widow, Sandhya (Raima Sen), comes to stay with Snehmoy along with her eight-year-old son Poltu.
-Snehmoy and the little boy bond and the arithmetic teacher discovers the joy of palpable bonds and fatherhood.
-He also develops an inexplicable thread of understanding with Sandhya too.
+This unusual relationship is tested when a young widow, Sandhya (Raima Sen), comes to stay with Snehamoy along with her eight-year-old son Poltu.
+Snehamoy and the little boy bond and the arithmetic teacher discovers the joy of palpable bonds and fatherhood.
+He also develops an inexplicable thread of understanding with Sandhya.

-Despite this Snehmoy remains loyal to his unseen Japanese wife.
-When Miyage is diagnosed with cancer and falls ill, Snehmoy takes a long leave of absence from his school and tries to find a cure for her illness.
-Snehmoy sets out one day during a storm to talk to the closest oncologist in Calcutta, but leaves upon realization that without Miyage physically being there, the doctor can do little.
+Despite this, Snehamoy remains loyal to his unseen Japanese wife.
+When Miyage is diagnosed with cancer and falls ill, Snehamoy takes a long leave of absence from his school and tries to find a cure for her illness.
+Snehamoy sets out one day during a storm to talk to the closest oncologist in Calcutta, but leaves upon realisation that without Miyage physically being there, the doctor can do little.
 The storm turns violent, with harsh wind and rain.
-Snehmoy stops to call Miyage, and the exposure to the cold causes him to catch pneumonia when he returns to his house.
+Snehamoy stops to call Miyage, and the exposure to the cold causes him to catch pneumonia when he returns to his house.
 Due to the continuing storm, no villagers are able to travel to Gosaba by boat to obtain the antibiotics required to cure his infection, and he dies some days later.
-After the sea calms down, Miyage, who is dressed in a white sari and has a shaved head (a tradition of Hindu widows) visits the house of her late husband.
+After the sea calms down, Miyage, who is dressed in a white sari and has a shaved head (due to her chemotherapy, but not because she feels she is a widow since she did not know Snehamoy died) visits the house of her late husband.
 Sandhya welcomes her.